ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D19 - Jan 19, 2018

 Dived back into React.
 I reviewed the basic stuff, such as props, component structure, children, build couple of basic things just for the sake of reviewing the material.
 Going to cover the rest tomorrow.

+### R1D20 - Jan 20, 2018

+Covered React state, events and forms handling and lifecycle.
+I have full stack React app in next chapter of my udemy course and I'm really excited about it.